 Every child is well supported both in the classroom and on the playground to ensure that their social and emotional development needs are being met.
 All children have members of staff s/he can talk to, should the need arise, and feel safe that this is done in a secure and non-judgemental environment (these include class teachers; support staff; Emotional Literacy Support Assistant - ELSA; members of the leadership team).
-In some circumstances, where a child of family requires regular social and/or emotional support, planned sessions with the ELSA may be arranged.
-All staff have accessed Targeted Mental Health in Schools (TaMHS) training through CAMHS and training in Attachment Theory.
+In some circumstances, where a child or family requires regular social and/or emotional support, planned sessions with the ELSA may be arranged.
+All staff have accessed Targeted Mental Health in Schools (TaMHS) training through CAMHS and support staff and the Inclusion Leader have had additional TaMHS training in Attachment Theory.
 The Inclusion Leader also meets at least termly with a Primary Mental Health Nurse from CAMHS to discuss possible support strategies to meet the needs of children in school.

 We have a zero tolerance approach to bullying in the school which addresses the causes of bullying as well as dealing with negative behaviours.
-Our PSHE programme also looks to support emotional and social development.
+Our PSHCE programme also looks to support emotional and social development.
+Our anti-bullying champion is Mrs Amy Watson (DSL).